-We estimate that we will receive net proceeds from this offering of approximately \$54.2 million from the sale of our shares of common stock in this offering, or approximately \$63.0 million if the underwriters exercise their option to purchase additional shares of common stock to cover over-allotments in full, based on an assumed initial public offering price of \$14.00 per share (the midpoint of the price range set forth on the cover of this prospectus) and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+We estimate that we will receive net proceeds from this offering of approximately \$66.7 million from the sale of our shares of common stock in this offering, or approximately \$77.4 million if the underwriters exercise their option to purchase additional shares of common stock to cover over-allotments in full, based on the initial public offering price of \$17.00 per share, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.

 The principal purposes of this offering are to increase our capitalization and financial flexibility, improve our visibility in the marketplace and create a public market for our common stock.
 We currently intend to use the net proceeds from this offering primarily for general corporate purposes, including working capital and capital expenditures.
-We anticipate capital expenditures of approximately \$3 million for the second half of 2012 relating to the acquisition of additional servers and network connectivity hardware and other costs associated with scaling our operations, technology and infrastructure to support our growth.
+We anticipate capital expenditures of approximately \$3 million for the second half of 2012 relating to the acquisition of additional servers and network connectivity hardware and software and other costs associated with scaling our operations, technology and infrastructure to support our growth.

 We may also use a portion of the net proceeds to repay all or a portion of the term loan facility that we entered into on September 21, 2012 to fund our working capital needs following the final cash distribution to the members of Shutterstock Images LLC prior to our Reorganization.
 See "Reorganization."
-We have outstanding borrowings of \$12.0 million under the term loan facility and expect to have outstanding borrowings of \$12.0 million under the term loan facility and expect to have outstanding borrowings of \$12.0 million under the term loan facility as of the effective date of the registration statement of which this prospectus is a part.
+We have outstanding borrowings of \$12.0 million under the term loan facility and expect to have outstanding borrowings of \$12.0 million under the term loan facility as of the effective date of the registration statement of which this prospectus is a part.
 The term loan facility provides for interest on the term loan, at our option, at the prime rate as published in the Wall Street Journal minus 0.75%, or a LIBOR-based rate plus a margin of 2.00% and matures on the earlier of (i) September 21, 2013 and (ii) the date on which such facility is accelerated following the occurrence of an event of default.
 We selected the one-month LIBOR-based rate and can select a new interest rate option after the month expires.